Recommendations

 Tip

-Click any recommendation row to open the detail view.
-The detail view includes the full AI explanation, technical metadata (instance type, utilization metrics, etc.), and all action buttons.
+Click any recommendation row to open the detail view — the full AI explanation, technical metadata (instance type, utilization metrics, break-even, etc.), and all action buttons.
+Each check above also has a deep-dive guide under CostLens — Check Guides.